chenling65/rainbow-cat-python/README.md

 2. Controls:
 - Click/Tap to make the cat jump
-- Toggle button in the top-right corner to control background music
+- Toggle button in the bottom-right corner to control background music
 - Click the start button to begin the game

 ## Game Assets

 The game uses the following assets:
-- Bird/Cat sprites
+- Cat sprites
 - Pipe graphics
 - Background images
 - Sound effects and background music